george24601/notes/tidb/misc.md

+### Raftstore

+Request from tidb will turn into gRPC and storage to the corresponding region as KV.
+Raftstore will poll each region to see if there is any to process, and then activate raft state machine

+HB a common source to let raftstore CPU become bottleneck - propose wait duration: time between sending the request to raftstore to when the raftstore processes the request

+Look into region merge (opposite of region split)

+raft-base-tick-interval - increase heartbeat interval

+region routing info is stored in PD in v2 - PD leader failover may be slow!

+Check tikv's Worker pending tasks to see if task is accumulating

 Use split region to pre-split hot regions
 `SHOW TABLE test_hospot REGIONS` to see if SCATTERING col is all 0
 txn-local-latchs: default is turned on to pre-emptive txn conflict